iona-b/blog-posts/Creating a Portfolio Website Using GitHub Pages and React Part 2/README.md

 <br></br>

 ## Step 9: Celebrate Your Success in Building Your Website!!
+Your site should now be available at your-username.github.io/.
 Sure, it's not quite a full-blown portfolio website yet, but you've done the hard work and now you can start on the fun part!

 ![Celebration Image](./celebration-image.jpg)